NAMI Tulare County raises mental health awareness by offering essential, free educational classes that are endorsed by the National organization.

 All NAMI programs are offered free of charge.

 NAMI Basics is a six-session education program for parents, caregivers, and other family who provide care for youth (ages 22 and younger) who are experiencing mental health symptoms.
 This program is free to participants, 99% of whom say they would recommend the program to others.
 NAMI Basics is available online through NAMI Basics OnDemand.

 The OnDemand program is also guided by parents and family members with lived experience but is self-paced and available 24/7.
 OnDemand offers the flexibility of participating in the course on your schedule.
 Both formats provide identical information, strategies, and the opportunity to connect with other parents and caregivers.

-Based on the nationally recognized NAMI Family-to-Family program, NAMI Homefront is designed to address the unique needs of family, caregivers, and friends of those who have served or are currently serving our country.
+NAMI Homefront is based on the nationally recognized NAMI Family-to-Family program and is designed to address the unique needs of family, caregivers, and friends of those who have served or are currently serving our country.
 The program is taught by trained family members of service members/veterans with mental health conditions.